vmware-archive/gp-r/HomePage.md

 (3 rows)
 ```
 Let’s suppose that the end goal is to build a separate regression model for each sex with shucked_weight as the response variable and rings, diameter as explanatory variables.
 Thinking ahead to this end goal, you would then create another version of the data table by:

-1.	array aggregating each variable of interest,
+1. Array aggregating each variable of interest,
-2.	grouping by the parallelization index, and
+2. Grouping by the parallelization index, and
-3.	distributing by the parallelization index
+3. Distributing by the parallelization index

 To continue our example:

 ```SQL